bartosz-antosik/vscode-spellright/README.md

 Alternatively same result can be achieved selecting command `SpellRight: Select Dictionary (Language)` or `SpellRight: Turn OFF for Current Document Type` from the **command palette** (**F1**/**Ctrl+Shift+P**).

-Status Bar indicator also shows when spelling for particular document class has been turned OFF:
+Status bar indicator also shows when spelling for particular document class has been turned OFF:

 ![switch](media/screenshot-switch-off.png)

-Or when it has been FORCED off by InDoc command, like `spellcheck-off` or rule in `.spellignore`:
+Or when it has been forced OFF by InDoc command, like `spellcheck-off` or rule in `.spellignore`:

 ![switch](media/screenshot-switch-forced-off.png)